 Architecture as a Professional Practice is a largely white, male, straight, cis-gendered profession, with roots that stem from the policies and practices within the educational pipeline and professional workplace.
 As such it is difficult to claim that the field is able to truly serve end-users who represent the intersection of identities and demographics of our country - especially those who have been historically marginalized.
 Recently, as we have witnessed a seeming awakening of much of white America to a truer history and narrative of the experience of black identities and BIPOC communities, it has become abundantly clear that privilege blinds one to the lived experience of those with less of it.

-- How do we create a truly just, equitable, diverse, and inclusive (JEDI) profession that attracts, welcomes, and supports talented designers of all races, ethnicities, genders, sexualities?
+- How do we create a truly just, equitable, diverse, and inclusive (JEDI) profession that attracts, welcomes, and supports talented designers of all races, ethnicities, and identities?

-- How can we identify and promote pathways for education and learning about the profession, much earlier?
-How do we improve the pipeline to bring more young people of color to architecture, and how do we mentor and champion them once they have arrived?
+- How do we improve the pipeline to bring more young people of color to architecture, and how do we mentor and champion them once they have arrived?

 - Using key readings on equity and justice in the architectural practice, participants will be able to describe ways in which the profession has played a role in perpetuating barriers that limit access to the opportunities and resources needed for satisfying and sustainable careers, while also narrowing the profession’s collective ability to effectively shape social, health, and environmental justice.